Model Catalog

 • Deprecated: Palantir removes, or deprecates, models from Foundry in coordination with the model provider after its sunset period expires.
 Deprecated models cannot support existing workflows, including new API calls, so projects must migrate to a stable model before a model's deprecation to maintain functionality.
 Foundry retains and makes accessible the deprecated model's historical data and logs.

-• A Model Creator is the organization responsible for creating, developing, and maintaining a specific LLM.
-Examples include Azure OpenAI, Anthropic, Google Gemini, and Mixtral AI.
-Model Creators may offer their LLMs directly or through partnerships with other organizations, such as OpenAI through Azure and Anthropic through AWS.
-Some models may be provided and hosted by Palantir itself, for example, Llama and Mixtral.
+• A model creator is the organization responsible for creating, developing, and maintaining a specific LLM.
+Examples include OpenAI, Anthropic, Google Gemini, and Mixtral AI.
+Model creators may offer their LLMs directly or through partnerships with other organizations, such as OpenAI through Azure and Anthropic through AWS.
+Some models may be provided and hosted by Palantir, such as Llama and Mixtral.

 Model entity page